-Consultee Date/ Document Comment Response / where addressed in the PEIR Marine Management Organisation 07/12/2017 Scoping Response The most appropriate noise exposure criteria for fish are those published by Popper et al. (2014).
+Consultee Date/ Document Comment Response / where addressed in the PEIR fish and shellfish receptors in the ES following completion of noise assessments.
+Marine Management Organisation 07/12/2017 Scoping Response The most appropriate noise exposure criteria for fish are those published by Popper et al. (2014).
 The MMO recommends the use of these criteria for the East Anglia TWO noise assessment, since they represent the most recent and relevant criteria.
 Popper et al. (2014) has been used within the underwater noise assessment.
-Details of the noise assessment can be found in section 10.6.1.4.4 Marine Management Organisation 07/12/2017 Scoping Response The MMO recommends the use of the National Marine Fisheries Service (NMFS, 2016) thresholds and criteria for the modelling of underwater noise from piling activity as these are the most recent guidelines available.
-Noted, details of the noise assessment can be found in section 10.6.1.4.4 The Planning Inspectorate 20/12/2017 Scoping Response No justification has been provided to support scoping the impacts of 'changes in fishing activity during construction and decommissioning' out from assessment.
+Details of the noise assessment can be found in section 10.6.1.4.4.
+Marine Management Organisation 07/12/2017 Scoping Response The MMO recommends the use of the National Marine Fisheries Service (NMFS, 2016) thresholds and criteria for the modelling of underwater noise from piling activity as these are the most recent guidelines available.
+Noted, details of the noise assessment can be found in section 10.6.1.4.4.
+The Planning Inspectorate 20/12/2017 Scoping Response No justification has been provided to support scoping the impacts of 'changes in fishing activity during construction and decommissioning' out from assessment.
 In the absence of information such as evidence demonstrating clear agreement with relevant statutory bodies, the Inspectorate is not in a position to agree to scope this out.
-Accordingly, the ES should include an assessment of this matter Changes in fishing activity during construction and decommissioning are assessed in sections 10.6.1.7 and 10.6.3 respectively.
+Accordingly, the ES should include an assessment of this matter Changes in fishing activity during construction and decommissioning are assessed in sections 10.6.1.7 and 10.6.2.7 respectively.
 The Planning Inspectorate 20/12/2017 Scoping Response Physical disturbance and temporary loss of seabed habitat, spawning or nursery grounds during intrusive works during operation; The Inspectorate agrees that this matter can be scoped out on the basis that intrusive works that would be undertaken in the operational phase would be related to maintenance activities, and the Inspectorate considers that this would be unlikely to be of a scale that would result in significant effects to these receptors.
-The Inspectorate notes that an Outline Offshore Operations and Maintenance Plan is likely to be submitted with the DCO application (paragraph 183 of the Scoping Report).
-We assume that An Outline Offshore Operations and Maintenance Plan (OOOMP) will be submitted as part of the Development Consent Order (DCO) application.
+The An Outline Offshore Operations and Maintenance Plan (OOOMP) will be submitted as part of the Development Consent Order (DCO) application.